-This will see us work alongside organisations and individuals already involved in sector advocacy, including Auckland University, Creative New Zealand, and arts sector leaders.
+This mahi sees us working alongside organisations and individuals already involved in sector advocacy, including The University of Auckland, Creative New Zealand, and arts sector leaders.

 Review: funders response to COVID-19 This review was commissioned by Te Taumata Toi-a-Iwi to understand how funders are responding to the impact of COVID-19 on the arts.